Groovy

 g_permissions

 This class is intended to check and query permissions.
-The usage is shown in the "JSON response" template for the use case there.
-Check checkPermission(Permission) and check(Closure) as to whether the desired permissions are granted.
-Otherwise, a java.security.AccessControlException is thrown. hasPermission(Permission) and has(Closure) work analogously, but return a boolean value that indicates whether or not the requested permissions have been granted.
-The closure methods delegate to the above-mentioned GroovyIxAccessControllerDelegate object and require a map that assigns actions to the object names.
+The use is shown in the "JSON response" template for the use case there. checkPermission(Permission) and check(Closure) check whether the desired authorizations are granted.
+Otherwise, a java.security.AccessControlException is thrown. hasPermission(Permission) and has(Closure) work in the same way, but return a boolean value that indicates whether the requested permissions are granted or not.
+The closure methods delegate to the above-mentioned.
+GroovyIxAccessControllerDelegate object and request a map that assigns actions to the object name.
 Example: Check access permissions to the application <application GUID>, read permissions to the data group <data group GUID> and write permissions to the data group <another data group GUID>.

 Example